 For those seeking to deepen their understanding of the life of spirit through study, exercises in self-development, and the practice of the arts.
-Groups meet typically twice a month in clusters around the country and are open to all interested in this work.
+Groups meet typically twice a month and are open to all interested in this work.

 The program includes: